-Heart failure is a condition that results when the heart is no longer able to effectively pump oxygen-rich blood to meet the oxygen needs of the body's tissues.
+Heart failure is a condition that results when the heart is no longer able to effectively pump oxygen-rich blood to meet the oxygen needs of the body's tissues and organs.

 Heart failure can occur when:

-- Your child's heart muscle cannot pump (eject) the blood out of the heart very well.
+- Your child's heart muscle weakens and cannot pump (eject) the blood out of the heart very well.

 The heart is composed of two independent pumping systems.
 One is on the right side, and the other is on the left.
 Each has two chambers, an atrium and a ventricle.
 The ventricles are the major pumps in the heart.

 The right system receives blood from the veins of the whole body.
-This is "used" blood, which is poor in oxygen and rich in carbon dioxide.
+This is "blue" blood, which is poor in oxygen and rich in carbon dioxide.

 The left system receives blood from the lungs.
-This blood is now rich in oxygen.
+This is "red" blood which is now rich in oxygen.
 Blood leaves the heart through the aorta, the major artery that feeds blood to the entire body.

 Valves are muscular flaps that open and close so blood will flow in the right direction.
 There are four valves in the heart.